TrustViking/Stopwrdz/README.md

-# Term-swords
+# Swords

 ## Description

-Term Swords is a command-line tool developed to replace prohibited stop words in video titles, specifically tailored for compliance with TikTok's guidelines.
+Swords is a command-line tool developed to replace prohibited stop words in video titles, specifically tailored for compliance with TikTok's guidelines.

 ## Key Features